micans/pick/README.md

 Pick allows database-style queries (*select*) and filters (*where*) on a single text file or stream using its column names (or indexes if no names are present).
 Columns can be selected, mapped, transformed and combined and rows can be filtered using conditions.
-Additionally output can be demuxed into different files.
+Output can be demuxed into different files and dictionaries can be loaded to map data.

 `pick` is **robust** and **intuitive** by supporting column names as handles.
 It is **lightweight** as it processes data per-line without the need to load the table into memory.
 It is **expressive** in that short command lines are sufficient to get at the data.

+Additionally pick has **extensive support for SAM format** such as printing alignments and outputting alignment-derived quantities like coverage and base mismatch information.

 > [!NOTE]
 > For your benefit, [miller (unix command `mlr`)](https://miller.readthedocs.io/en/)